 - 1 teaspoon sugar

 - In a shaker (or a cup with a lid), add 1 tablespoon water, 2 teaspoons coffee crystals, and 1 teaspoon sugar.

-- Put the lid on tightly and shake until the water becomes foam.
+- Tightly put on the lid and shake until the water becomes foam.

 - Pour into a glass and add 3 or 4 ice cubes.

 - Add cold water to fill the 16-ounce glass.
-Note: the amount of water you add will affect the strength of your drink (16 kcal, 60-300 milligrams caffeine).
+Note: the amount of water you add will affect the strength of your drink.

 "Caffeine content for coffee, tea, soda and more."
 Mayo Clinic, May 13, 2014. (accessed August 4, 2014).

-Prepared by Ashley Roberts, nutrition student intern, and Lynn James, senior extension educator.
-Reviewed by Nancy Routch, extension educator.
+Originally prepared by Ashley Roberts, nutrition student intern, and Lynn James, senior extension educator.
+Updated by Jessica McCoppin, extension educator.